ZeroCM/zcm/docs/tutorial.md

 # ZCM Step-by-Step Tutorial

 We believe the best way to learn new things is to just dive in and start making mistakes.
-It's only by making those early mistakes that one truely can understand the folly of one's ways and to grow as a result.
+It's only by making those early mistakes that one truly can understand the folly of one's ways and to grow as a result.
 So, without further ado, let's get started.

 ## Basic Types

-To understand ZCM, we must start by discussing it's message type-system.
+To understand ZCM, we must start by discussing its message type-system.
 Every message sent inside ZCM can be tied back to some message specification.
 Let's explore this with a simple, yet practical example.
 Imagine that we have a typical rotation sensor such as an IMU or Gyro.
 Our sensor produces yaw, pitch, and roll measurements as well as a few flags describing it's mode of operation.
 If we were